 Another quick, non-committal fix is to repot your plant with new soil.
 As mentioned above, an infestation of white mold could be climbing through your soil and getting all over your new pot.
 If this is the case, no amount of tedious mold brushing will get all of it off of your plant, and if it does, it isn’t going to keep working for long.

-Repotting a plant with some new soil in a fresh pot can help give your crops a fresh start.
+Repotting a plant with some new and sterile soil in a fresh pot can help give your crops a fresh start.
 Just make sure to keep an eye out for any remaining white mold, and try to be proactive rather than reactive to infections.

 3. Clean Out Your Old Pot Thoroughly